- About Us

 25–27 May 2010

-The Asian Development Bank (ADB) hosted its second ADB Transport Forum from 25–27 May, 2010 at ADB Headquarters in Manila.
-The theme of the 2010 Transport Forum is “Changing Course: Pathways to Sustainable Transport”.
+The Asian Development Bank (ADB) will host its second ADB Transport Forum from 25–27 May, 2010 at ADB Headquarters in Manila.
+The theme of the 2010 Transport Forum is: “Changing Course: Pathways to Sustainable Transport”.

-ADB has prepared a major new initiative – the Sustainable Transport Initiative – to scale-up its support for making transport more sustainable.
+While ADB's transport operations in developing Asia and the Pacific will continue to include many features that were supported in the past, ADB has prepared a major new initiative – the Sustainable Transport Initiative – to scale-up its support for making transport more sustainable.
 It is carrying out this initiative in collaboration with development member countries and in partnership with other donors, nongovernmental organizations and the private sector.
-The Transport Forum is an important event for the transport community within ADB to discuss the Sustainable Transport Initiative and its implications for future transport operations.
-Equally, it is an opportunity for governmental and non-governmental stakeholders of ADB member countries and the SLoCaT community to enter into a dialogue with the ADB on the relevance of the initiative for them.
+ADB continues to incorporate safeguard measures in its transport projects to ensure full protection of people and the environment.
+It is also cognizant of social and poverty issues in the design and implementation of its projects.